Birmingham and Gloucester Railway: Authorisation

 Opinion among the parliamentary borough of Worcester's elite and businesses was strong for a much closer line.
 To assuage fear of other railway company competition, the B&GR agreed to provide it a branch line, from Abbotswood in the county.
 Similarly Tewkesbury had to be pacified, with a branch line from Ashchurch.
-These were authorised by Act of 15 May 1837. for extensions to Worcester and Tewkesbury.
+These were authorised by the Birmingham and Gloucester Railway (Worcester and Tewkesbury Branches) Act 1837 (7 Will.
+4 & 1 Vict. c. xxvi) of 5 May 1837. for extensions to Worcester and Tewkesbury.

 Construction had been delayed due to high prices and the difficulty of obtaining access to the land on the route, but in April 1837 it was started in earnest.
 However a group of shareholders cast doubt on Moorsom's ability and it was agreed that there would be a six-week delay while an eminent engineer reviewed the technical aspects of the proposed line.
 This was done by Joseph Locke, and his report on the technical aspects, including the Lickey Incline, was favourable.

 The Cheltenham and Great Western Union Railway company had been short of money from the outset, chiefly due to its parliamentary battle won with a rival to reach Cheltenham.
 In November 1837 it made clear it its easternmost part (Swindon to Cirencester) took total priority.
 Thus its agreement to lay the line between Cheltenham and Gloucester, on which the B&GR depend had banked, was put back.
 The B&GR were alarmed by this; if the C&GWUR were to become insolvent and their powers lapsed, the B&GR had no powers to form the line themselves.

 The C&GWUR had a bill before Parliament in the 1838 session, and it was mutually accepted that protective clauses for the B&GR could be inserted; power was given for the B&GR to build the line itself if the C&GWUR failed to do so by a date; each company would build and own one town station.
 The B&GR under these provisions soon built the line itself.

 By August 1839 the Birmingham and Gloucester Railway had four locomotives, and 35 wagons had been delivered but an early opening that was anticipated was delayed by extremely bad weather.
 The directors joined the first public passenger journey on part of the route on 1 June 1840; involving two round trips.